Offboarding Employees

 Texas Workforce Commission (TWC)

-TWC and Workforce Solutions for Tarrant County has put together resources to help individuals prepare for new job opportunities.
-You may qualify for Unemployment Insurance and we encourage you to contact a local Tarrant County TWC office to get a better understanding of your benefits.
-HSC does not make any decisions regarding whether former employees qualify for benefits.
+TWC and Workforce Solutions for Tarrant County has gathered online resources to help individuals prepare for new job opportunities.
+If you qualify for Unemployment Insurance, you can contact a local Tarrant County TWC office to get a better understanding of your benefits.
+IMPORTANT NOTE: HSC does not make any decisions regarding whether former employees qualify for unemployment insurance benefits.

 We’ve also provided some online learning suggestions for your job search.
 Your HR Business Partner can help review your resume or offer suggestions.
 They can provide appropriate referrals and answer any questions you may have along the way.